CodiTramuntana/decidim-module-survey_results/README.md

 # Decidim::SurveyResults

-This module enables the admins to show survey results to participants though a new survey results page.
+This module enables the admins to show survey results to participants through a new survey results page.

 ## Usage

 SurveyResults will be available as a Component for a Participatory Space.

 ## Installation